-In some situations using ServiceAntiAffinity based on custom labels does not spread pod as expected.
+In some situations using the $\bf ServiceAntiAffinity$ parameter based on custom labels does not spread pod as expected.
 See this Red Hat Solution .

 The labelPreference parameter gives priority based on the specified label.
 If the label is present on a node, that node is given priority.
 If no label is specified, priority is given to nodes that do not have a label.
+If multiple priorities with the labelPreference parameter are set, all of the priorities must have the same weight.